giellalt/lang-sms/merging_dir/00_readme.txt

 Hey, Ciprian, can you move the <rev-sort_key/> element so that it follows the stg/st elements.
 It will make my work with continuation lexica much easier, because I like to use the final part of <l/> text content in search replace.
 JR

-Question for Ciprian: With the new naming of the xml file Prop_sms2x.xml => N_Prop_sms2x.xml we will have to alter the xsltransformation script which has been used in the AKU languages for generating stems/...lexc files.
+Question for Ciprian: With the new naming of the xml file Prop_sms2x.xml => N_Prop_sms2x.xml we will have to alter the xsl transformation script which has been used in the AKU languages for generating stems/...lexc files.
 That is simple isn't it? (see main/gtcore//scripts/xsl/generate_lex-fileVM.xsl)
+Answer for Jack: I guess not that difficult.